christianjaena/atlasbase-core/README.md

 Upon application startup, tables will be created based on `rollout` folder and can be manually rolled-back under `rollback` folder.

 To manually update: `mvn liquibase:update`
-To manually rollback: `mvn liquibase:rollback -`
+To manually rollback: `mvn liquibase:rollback -Dliquibase.rollbackCount=<number of count>`